PhD students' Second Year Report: Dissertation Schedule

-All research students must submit a Report and Dissertation Schedule at the end of their second year.
+All research students must submit a Dissertation Schedule at the end of their second year.
 This should be a single document, usually between 2000 and 4000 words.

-The Report should indicate the progress made in relation to that intended in their first-year Thesis Proposal, including comment on significant changes to the original ideas and on their implications for the research as a whole.
+- A report on progress made in relation to that described in the first-year PhD Proposal.
+This should include a indication of where the student is relative to their original timetable, discussion of any significant changes to the original ideas and their implications for the research as a whole.

-Supervisors should pay particular attention to the plan for the remaining research and timely completion of the dissertation, and may request a revised Schedule.
-The assessment should be completed by September 30th and the Secretary of the Degree Committee notified of the outcome.
+Supervisors and assessors should pay particular attention to the plan for the remaining research and timely completion of the dissertation, and may request a revised Schedule.
+The assessment should be completed by September 30 (or equivalent) and the Secretary of the Degree Committee notified of the outcome.

 Secretary of the Degree Committee